 In 1969 Corrigan started its second warehouse in Ann Arbor, Michigan and worked as a two-location business for the following 15 years.
 Starting in 1984, they started a quick eight-year expansion and procurement phase.
 New branches were started in Auburn Hills, Toledo, Flint, Bay City and Grand Rapids.
 In 1987, Corrigan bought a new warehouse facility in Farmington Hills and relocated their home office from the Dearborn office.

 In 1995, Paul’s sons were promoted to the top positions at the moving business.

 Corrigan Moving has always embraced expansion possibilities that help improve the quality and solution offerings.
 Two excellent options became available to David Corrigan, and so, in 2003, a warehouse was added in Rochester, New York.
 A Chicago, Illinois location came in 2006.
 These were the first Corrigan locations in each of these states.
 More advancement brought an office in Cleveland, Ohio; and in 2018, a warehouse was added in Buffalo, New York.
 The Pittsburgh, Pennsylvania warehouse was added in 2022.

 As Corrigan has grown, it has also grown its offerings.
 Far from hauling ice, Corrigan now delivers a wide range of solutions such as household goods relocation, commercial and workplace moving, record storage, systems furniture assembly and disassembly, logistics, and international freight forwarding.

 Today, the Corrigan Family of Companies continues to live by Frank’s founding mission.
-And thanks to that purpose, we have advanced into the most reputable moving companies countrywide.
+And thanks to that, we have advanced into the most reputable moving company countrywide.

 Start planning your worry-free move with our library of resources